bonlineza/b-lib/docs/MobileSideMenu.md

 # MobileSideMenu

+MobileSideMenu provides a simple scaffold for implementing a menu, especially for Mobile websites

 ## Props
 | Name           | Type     | Default            | Required | Description                                                                                               |
 | -------------- | -------- | ------------------ | -------- | --------------------------------------------------------------------------------------------------------- |